NazoSeta/NazoSeta/README.md

 Having lived in both the Netherlands and Turkey, I bring a multicultural perspective, adaptability, and strong interpersonal skills.
 Passionate about continuous learning, teamwork, and building innovative software and hardware solutions.

-🎓 Computer Science Engineering Graduate, Marmara University (GPA: 3.78)
+🎓 Computer Science Engineering Graduate, Marmara University (GPA: 3.78) 2nd in class, 3rd in faculty

 💻 Languages: Java, C, Python